-The new Marriott Bonvoy card is an interesting alternative for travelers who sometimes fly Japan Airlines.
-Marriott Bonvoy was introduced in February 2019 following the Marriott/SPG merger.
-The card allows you to transfer reward points to more than 40 airline partners, including Japan Airlines, at a 3:1 ratio.
+The Marriott Bonvoy Bold™ Credit Card and Marriott Bonvoy Boundless™ Credit Card cards are an interesting alternative for travelers who sometimes fly Japan Airlines.
+Both cards were introduced in February 2019 following the Marriott/SPG merger.
+The cards allow you to transfer reward points to more than 40 airline partners, including Japan Airlines, at a 3:1 ratio.
 Also, there’s a 5,000-point bonus on transfers of at least 60,000 points.

 The Chase Sapphire Preferred is the best travel card on the market.
 The reward points aren’t restricted to a specific airline, offering 1:1 point transfer to leading frequent travel programs at full value.
 You can check out this review for the Chase Sapphire Preferred here.